Back to top

 Term Description

-Plug-in defines extension point Allows other plug-ins to add functionality based on the contract defined by the extension point.
-The plug-in which defines the extension point is also responsible for evaluating the extensions.
-Therefore the defining plug-in typically contains coding to evaluate the extensions.
+The plug-in defines a contract (API) by declaring an extension point that allows other plug-ins to add contributions (extensions).
+The plug-in that defines the extension point is responsible for evaluating the extensions.
+Therefore, it typically contains the necessary code to evaluate them.

-Extension points are defined via an XML schema file which is referred to in the plugin.xml file.
+Extension points are described via an XML schema file which is referred to in the plugin.xml file.
 This XML schema file defines the details and the contract of the extension point.
-For example the following shows the relation to the schema file in the plugin.xml file.
+The following code demonstrates the link to the schema file in the plugin.xml file.

 <?eclipse version="3.2"?>